 The Hamer Center for Community Design » Building on nearly 20 years of experience, the Hamer Center explores three key topical areas: design/build, community-based research, and public interest design.

-WATERxDESIGN » An interdisciplinary working collective of faculty, graduate students, and a wide range of academic and professional collaborators engaged in addressing issues of water.
+E+D » An interdisciplinary working collective of faculty, graduate students, and a wide range of academic and professional collaborators engaged in addressing issues around Ecology and Design.

 A broad array of additional collaborative opportunities exists University-wide.